Smoking in Japan: Outdoor smoking ban

-Japanese women and smoking
+Women and smoking

-While a high percentage of men in Japan have smoked throughout in the postwar years, the rate for women for many years hovered between 10 and 15%, followed there too by a decline in recent years to be floating currently a little below 10%.
+While a high percentage of men in Japan have smoked throughout the postwar years, the rate for women for many years hovered between 10 and 15%, followed by a decline in recent years to currently just below 10%.

+The government's advertising ban based on the "motherhood" argument was watertight until the tobacco industry was privatized in 1985.
+Advertising that encourages women to smoke is forbidden in Japan under a voluntary industry agreement.
+The industry group pledged to voluntarily honor the advertising ban and is charged with enforcing it.

 In the mid-1990s, the number of younger female smokers in particular had risen substantially.
 Smoking has since declined among this group as well, but that cohort of women still smokes at a higher rate than their elders.
-"The manufacturers were very successful in providing cool images to the consumers," says Ministry of Health and Welfare technical officer Yumiko Mochizuki, when asked to explain the steady rise in female smokers.
+"The manufacturers were very successful in providing cool images to the consumers," said Ministry of Health and Welfare technical officer Yumiko Mochizuki in 1998, when asked to explain the steady rise in female smokers.
 "Until recently, the Ministry of Health and Welfare had an understanding that smoking was entirely up to the individual."

-The government's advertising ban based on the "motherhood" argument was watertight until the tobacco industry was privatized in 1985.
-Advertising that encourages women to smoke is forbidden in Japan under a voluntary industry agreement.
-The industry group pledged to voluntarily honor the advertising ban and is charged with enforcing it.
+Shoko Miyata was chosen for the 2024 Olympics, but was forced to leave the Japanese women's artistic gymnastics Olympic team she was captain of due to being caught smoking, which was against the team's conduct code.

 United States maker Brown & Williamson sells Capri cigarettes in Japan in slim white boxes with a flower-like design on the cover.
 R.J.
 Reynolds' Tokyo billboards for Salem's Pianissimo cigarettes are green-and-pink.
 Philip Morris advertised its Virginia Slims brand with the slogan "Be You" in an ad campaign.

 Other factors contribute to the rise in female smokers.
 Some observers cite stress, saying that more Japanese women are smoking to relax as more enter the workforce.
 Media influence is also cited, as many women on popular Japanese television dramas smoke.